Documentation Index

 Aggregation Attributes

-The following attributes are added to the summary span (shown with defaultaggregation_attribute_prefix: "aggregation."):
+The following attributes are added to the summary span (shown with default aggregation_attribute_prefix: "aggregation."):

 | Attribute | Type | Description |